 - Various Places Throughout the City

-- Grouped By Area of Town (Downtown Knoxville, North Knoxville, and West Knoxville)
+- Sorted/Grouped By Area of Town (Downtown Knoxville, North Knoxville, and West Knoxville)

-Where you decide to live will determine the utility company (or companies) providing the services you need.
-Remember, you will need electric, possibly gas, water, cable or satellite, and Internet access, and potentially a telephone company.
+Where you live will determine the utility companies providing the services you need.
+They are not the same for all parts of the city or county.
+Remember, you will need electric, possibly gas, water, cable or satellite, and Internet access.
 Some options are listed on the City of Knoxville’s website.
-If you live in a townhome or condo, you will need to subscribe to a garbage service provider.
+If you live in a townhome or condo, you will need to subscribe to a garbage service provider as well.

-We rely heavily on email at LMU LAW, and we ask that you check and read your email regularly.
+We rely heavily on email here at the law school, and we ask that you check and read your email regularly.

 Enjoy the rest of the summer, and know that we are here to help your transition to law school.